jca02266/lha/README.md

 ```

 In particular, on Mac OS X, when the iconv disabled, it will use the Core Foundation library to support UTF-8.

+> The converter between UTF-8 and Shift_JIS for Mac OS X was created by Hiroto Sakai in 2002/6.
+> Thank you very much.

 ## Specify an extract/store file from standard input